-C4s will be issued to students who are seen to be using mobile phones and any type of earphones/electronic devices on site.
+• C4s will be issued to students who are seen to be using mobile phones and any type of earphones/electronic devices or have them visible on site.
 This includes before and after school; no electronic devices should be used from the moment a student enters the school site to the time that they leave the school site at the end of the day.